 How to stop seeking validation STEP #5: Know what it really means.

-The only reason that I ever needed validation from a lover, an ex or friend was because I placed no value on my own judgment, intuition, opinions, feelings, eyes, ears and SELF.
+The only reason that I ever needed validation from a lover, an ex or friend was because I placed no value on my own judgment, intuition, opinions, and feelings.

 And because I was coming from a place of emotional and spiritual bankruptcy, I placed all of my value on getting the empathetically impaired to empathize with and validate the position of the very things that they had broken: my trust and my heart.

-Sometimes you just need to accept the loss, hug yourself a bit tighter and do something that you’ve never been able to do: use your pain as propellant and ACT, by putting one foot in front of the other.
+Sometimes you just need to accept the loss, give yourself a hug, and do something that you’ve never been able to do: use your pain as propellant and ACT, by putting one foot in front of the other.
 Wipe the memories from your eyes as they stream down your face, have your own back, hold into your dignity for dear life.

 It WILL get better and you are already getting stronger with every step.